-After completing her four-year Bachelor of Arts in Translation Studies and Interpreting (Universidad Alfonso X El Sabio, Madrid, 2000), Vanessa obtained her Postgraduate Diploma in Translation and Computer-based Text Processing from the Universitat Pompeu Fabra (Barcelona, 2002), her Master's degree in Translation and Intercultural Studies from the Universitat Rovira i Virgili (Tarragona, 2005) and her PhD in Translation Education from the Universitat Ramon Llull (Barcelona, 2011).
+After completing her four-year Bachelor of Arts in Translation and Interpreting Studies (Universidad Alfonso X El Sabio, Madrid, 2000), Vanessa obtained her Postgraduate Diploma in Translation and Computer-based Text Processing from the Universitat Pompeu Fabra (Barcelona, 2002), her Master's degree in Translation and Intercultural Studies from the Universitat Rovira i Virgili (Tarragona, 2005) and her PhD in Translation Education from the Universitat Ramon Llull (Barcelona, 2011).
 She was first appointed 0.5 Senior Tutor within the University of Auckland's Translation Studies Department in 2008, where she was later appointed 0.5 Lecturer in 2010, followed by her promotion to full-time Senior Lecturer in 2013 and to Senior Lecturer Above the Bar in 2015.
-Her research expertise lies in the fields of (i) translator education, (ii) information literacy for translators, (iii) translation technology and its teaching, and (iv) translation process research.
+Her research expertise lies in the fields of (i) translator education, (ii) online information literacy for translators, (iii) translation technology and its teaching, and (iv) translation process research.
 Vanessa has made significant contributions to these areas of knowledge in the form of numerous publications, conference presentations and invited lectures in renowned translations programs worldwide.

 She also serves as Review Editor for The Interpreter and Translator Trainer and as referee for this and other scholarly journals such as Target; Translation Spaces; Translation and Interpreting Studies; The Journal of Specialised Translation; Translation, Cognition & Behavior; Tradumàtica: tecnologies de la traducció; Translation and Interpreting: The International Journal of Translation and Interpreting Research; Revista Digital de Investigación en Docencia Universitaria; FITISPos International Journal; as well as for various book editors in the discipline and at Routledge/ Taylor&Francis Books.
-Two prestigious teaching awards and one research excellence award from the University of Auckland have recognized Vanessa's excellence in both pedagogical informed-research and research-informed translator education.

 Research | Current